SymfonyCasts/symfony-ux/sfcasts/stimulus/value-change.md

-# Value Change
+# On Value Change Callback

-Coming soon...

-Now that we've created a color ID value.
-We can pass that in from the server into simulate and read it in stimulus as this.color ID value.
-Let's use this to pre-select a color square, thanks to our organization.
-This is going to be no problem.
-And by the way, by the end, my end of this chapter, our controller is going to be about half the length you placed the log with if this, uh, color ID value, just in case maybe we reuse this color.
-Sometimes we don't set an initial color, say this.sets, select a color ID, this.color ID value.
+Now that we've created a `colorId` value, we can pass that from the server into Stimulus and read it as `this.colorIdValue`.
+Let's use that to select the color square on load.

-Let's try it.
-When I move over, it doesn't work in my console.
-I have a giant air.
-Can I read property class lists of undefined coming from our set selected color method.
-So let's go check that out.
-So I think it's coming from right here.
-So for some reason, our finest selected color square is suddenly returning.
-No, which is odd.
-If you look down here, the problem is actually our stronger types element.data set dot color ID, which just uses the normal dataset functionality of your browser is always going to be a string.
-But this, that selected color ID is now going to be a number.
-Because if I scroll up here, we are passing in our color ID value, which stimulus normalizes to a number.
-So our stronger types here actually caused us a problem.
-I'm going to fix this by just changing this to a double equals.
+## Setting the Initial Color

+Thanks to our organization, this will be no problemo.
+Replace the log with: if `this.colorIdValue`: just in case we want to make this value optional.
+Inside, call `this.setSelectedColor()` and pass `this.colorIdValue`.

+I *do* love that we created that re-usable `setSelectedColor()` method!
+Let's try
+this: fly over to the browser and... it... doesn't work?
+In the console, we have a giant error:

+> Cannot read property `classList` of undefined

+... coming from `setSelectedColor()`.

+## Watch out for the Stronger Values Types

+Let's go take a look.
+I think it's coming from right here.
+For some reason, the `findSelectedColorSquare()` method is *not* finding the element... which is *odd*.

+Scroll down to it.
+Ahh.
+The problem is the stronger *type* that the values API gave us. `element.dataset.colorId`, which just uses the normal `dataset` functionality, will be a `String`.
+But `this.selectedColorId` will now be a `Number`... because if we scroll up, we set it to `this.colorIdValue`, which we know is a true `Number` type.

+So our stronger type makes these not triple-equal each other.
+The easiest fix is to use double equals.

+In case you're wondering, at this time, there isn't anything like the values API for individual elements *inside* our controller.

+Anyways, let's try it.
+Refresh and... got it!
+The color green is pre-selected!
+And if you temporarily unhide the `select` element itself... yep!
+That updated too.

+## Value Change Callback

-Now in refresh util, you can see it preselected the green number, and if your inspect element and unhide are select element yep.
-That updated to green as well.
-So there's one last feature about the values API that we haven't talked about yet.
-It is really going to help us here.
-In fact, it's going to make our, it's going to allow us to remove a lot of code from our controller.
+There's one last feature about the values API that we haven't talked about yet.
+And it's *really* going to help us.
+In fact, it's going to let us to delete a *lot* of code from our controller.
 It's called a change callback.

-Very simply.
-We can tell stimulus to automatically call a function whenever a value changes like when our color ID value changes, how what they especially named method, check us out, make a new method called color ID value changed
+Very simply, we can tell Stimulus to automatically call a function whenever a value changes, like when our `colorId` value changes.
+How?
+With a specially named method.

-And inside of here.
-Okay.

-I'm actually just going to go steal my coat earlier.
-Just say this, that sets like the caller ID, caller ID value, and now it can actually remove the code inside of connect.
-Okay.
-So on low, the, the on load, the color ID value should be red from our data attribute that will change the color ID value and cause our callback to be changed.
-What's real.
-Then you run the rest of the normal magic.
-So let's try it.
-And yeah, it did.
-It was really fascinating.
-Let me ask you click read to make it more obvious.
-Onload it goes back to green.
-I love that feature.
-All right.
-Ready to have your mind blown.
-Check this out.
-Find your data controller element two is the ID of the green item.
-Let's change it to one, which is red.
-It changed.
-Yeah.
-Our callback is even co executed at one.
-The data attribute is updated.
+Add a new method called `colorIdValueChanged()`.
+Inside, go steal the code from
+earlier: `this.setSelectedColor(this.colorIdValue)`.

+And now we can *remove* the code inside `connect()`.

+Here's the flow: on load, the `colorId` value will be read from our data attribute.
+That will *change* the `colorId` value and cause our callback to be executed.
+The naming of the method *is* important: it must be *exactly* named like this for Stimulus to recognize it as a change callback.

+Let's give it a go!
+Refresh and... yea, it *did* work!
+To make it more obvious, click red, then reload.
+Back to green!

+## Callbacks even Listen to Attribute Changes

+Ready to have your mind blown?
+Find the `data-controller` element in your inspector.
+2 is the id of the green item.
+Let's change it to 1, which is red.
+Woh!
+The selected color square changed!
+Our callback is even executed when the value's `data-attribute` is updated!
 That's bonkers.

+## Using Values Instead of a Property

-If you look back at our controller now I'm kind of wondering something.
-Do we really need to have both a selected color ID property that stores the current selected color ID and a color ID value?
+Look back at our controller.
+Now, I'm wondering something: do we really need both a `selectedColorId` property *and* a `colorId` value?
+Don't they both... kinda store the currently selected color?

-Nope.

-A value is basically a property with extra superpowers, with the ability to read an initial value from your data attribute, if you want to, and the ability to have a change callback.
-So check this out inside the color ID value changed.
-Let's add all the logic.
-We need to get this to work on its own.
-In other words, replace this, that selected color ID with code that does the same thing.
-So for example, we'll say this.selected target that value = this.color ID value.
-That's the Lexi element.
-And the only other thing that we need to do inside of here is a loop over the color squares and make sure that only the S and set these selected class correctly.
-So we can do that by saying this.color square targets dot for each.

-And that will receive an element Auburn,
+Yep!
+And the answer is that we do *not* need both.

+A value is basically a property with superpowers.
+Values have the ability to read an initial value from a data attribute, support change callbacks *and* wear a bright red cape.

+Check this out: in the `colorIdValueChanged()` method, let's add all the logic that we need to get this to work on its *own*.
+In other words, I want to replace `this.setSelectedColor()` with code that does the same thing.

+Start by setting the value on the select:
+`this.selectTarget.value = this.colorIdValue`.

-Because on a multiple lines, then instead of here, we can use an if statement cause to figure out if we should be adding the class or not.
-Instead of here, we can say if element
+The only other thing that we need to do inside  here is a loop over the color squares to set the `selected` class correctly.
+Do that with `this.colorSquareTargets.forEach()` and pass this an arrow function with an `element` argument.
+Inside, we can use an if statement to figure out if we should be adding the class or removing it: if `element.dataset.colorId == this.colorIdValue` then we know this element *is* now the current color.
+Add the class with `element.classList.add('selected')`.
+Else, remove the `selected` class.

-That dataset dot color ID

-= = this.color ID value,

-Then we know

-That this element has just been selected.

-So we can say element dot class thought, add selected else.

-This is not selected.
-So we're actually going to remove that selective class and select color.
-We don't have to call the set selected color method anymore.
-We could simply say, copy the event, current target spot, and replaces with just this.color ID value = event.
-That current target, that data set, that color ID.
-That's it.
-That's all we need to do.
-So when we click select how color will be called, all we need to do is change the color ID value, and that should trigger our color ID value changed.
+Nice!
+Up in `selectColor()`, we don't need to call `setSelectedColor()` anymore.
+Instead, just set the value!
+Copy the `event.currentTarget` code and say `this.colorIdValue = ` and paste.

+That's it!
+When we click a color square, `selectColor` will be called.
+Then we set `this.colorIdValue` and *that* triggers our `colorIdValueChanged()` method.
+Booya!
-Let me try it on load.
-It works when we click it works again.
-I did lose my ability to like click a second time in it,

-But I'll fix that in a second.
-Okay.
+Test drive time!
+When we refresh... the initial color *is* selected.
+And when we click... that works too!
+We *did* lose the ability to click a second time to *unselect* a color - but we'll fix that in a minute.

-Right now let's celebrate by removing odd ton of code.
-We don't need set, selected caller ID anymore or find selected color square.
-Awesome.
-And if you want to get back the ability to click again and unselect it, then we can just do a little of extra logic and select color
+Before we do, let's celebrate by removing a *ton* of code!
+We don't need `setSelectedColor()` anymore... or `findSelectedColorSquare()`... or the `selectedColorId` property.
+I'll remove that in a minute.

+If you want to get back the ability to click again to *unselect* a color, we can do that with a little extra logic in `selectColor`.
+Add `const clickedColor` equals the `event.currentTarget` code.
-Cons quick color equals

-Event.
-The event I current target code.
-And I'll say, if I clicked color = this.color ID value And election and say color, this.caller ID value = no,

-And

-I'll hit return after that.
-Otherwise we'll set it to

-The eclipse color
+For the next line, use the ternary syntax: `this.colorIdValue = `, *if* `clickedColor == this.colorIdValue` - so, if the clicked color is *already* selected - then set it to `null`.
+Otherwise set it to `clickedColor`.

+Test it out: refresh... then click green again.
+Gone!

+## Our Tiny Controller

-Refresh and everything still works.
-Just make sure I'm going to unselect my slight hell element here.
-Perfect.
-Quick enclave change, click.
-It is beautiful.
-This is the final version of our controller.
-Actually, I can also remove the property, right?
+Go back to your editor.
+This is the *final* version of our controller.
+Oh, after I remove the unused `selectedColorId` property... *now* this is the final version of our controller.

-Fair.

-Check it out.
-It's about 30 lines of code and it's incredibly readable even with this extra complication in the middle here and selecting the color on click

-Next.
-Okay.
+And look at it!
+It's less than *30* lines of code and is *incredibly* readable.
+*This* is how I want my JavaScript to look.

-If you flip over and go to the homepage, we have a functional search here, but it's incredibly boring.
-It just server-side submit.
-Let's make it.
-Let's add an Ajax powered quick search that shows results under the search box.
-As we typed and updates, as we type.
+Head back to the homepage of our site.
+This has a functional search... but it's *so* boring.
+Next: let's add an AJAX-powered "quick search" that shows matching results under the search box as we type.